 Selection of instructors is based on their educational specialty background, and practical experience.
 Instructors' qualifications are on file with the accrediting agencies.
-Olympia College also has an active Advisory Board made up of local health professionals.
+Everest College also has active Advisory Boards made up of local health professionals.
 Guest lecturers may speak throughout the course and may include local physicians, dentists, and technologists.
 Other speakers may familiarize students with the workings of health care facilities, as schedule permits.